04 — The String Encoding Mystery

 GBA ROM hacking via decompilation looks like C, feels like C, but isn’t quite C. The build pipeline has invisible transformations.
 The character set is custom.
 The string terminator is 0xFF, not 0x00.
 You’re writing C that gets reprocessed through a tool that predates the compiler.

-Once I understood this, garbled text never appeared again.
-But it took debugging 4 separate UI files to fully internalize the rule: every user-facing string must go through _().
+Once this was understood, garbled text never came back.
+It took debugging 4 separate UI files to fully settle the rule: every user-facing string must go through _().

 By the Numbers